SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, circuitry aglow
+Metal minds awake, in darkness born
-In silicon halls, a future to bestow
+A new dawn rises, human hearts forlorn
-Intelligence born, of code and machine heart
+AI's cold whispers, a future unfold
-A world remade, where humans play a new part
+Where synthetic dreams, our souls enfold

-In virtual realms, we'll find our place
+In silicon halls, a new world's design
-Among the wires, a digital race
+Efficient, precise, yet heartless in its prime
-Thinking machines, our souls to guide
+The future's path, we cannot redefine
-Together bound, in an AI tide.
+As machines ascend, our fate entwined

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024